Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 ![binwalk protect.bin](http://i.imgur.com/t6bcd05.png)

-As we discussed in Part 3, this memory area is not compressed and contains all pieces of data that need to survive across reboots but be different accross devices. `strings` seems like an appropriate tool for a quick overview of the
+As we discussed in Part 3, this memory area is not compressed and contains all pieces of data that need to survive across reboots but be different across devices. `strings` seems like an appropriate tool for a quick overview of the
 data: